phetsims/calculus-grapher/doc/implementation-notes.md

 There are a number of query parameters for internal use.

 - `pointsPerCoordinate` sets the number of curves points per coordinates.
-The default value is 12.
+The default value is 10.
 - `smoothingWindowWidth` sets the window width used in the smoothing function.
 The default value is 1.2 .
 - `maxTilt` sets the maximum tilting angle of curves relative to the horizontal.
 The default value is 45.
+- `edgeSlopeFactor` sets the width of the rounded corner in pedestal mode (continuous trapezoidal-shaped curve with rounded corners).
+A larger value creates a wider edge.
+The default value is 1.5
 - `derivativeThreshold` sets the maximum difference between the slope of the left and right secant lines of a Point on a curve for it to be considered differentiable.
 The default value is 12.
 - `allPoints` shows all the curve points as circles in a scatter plot.
 The default value is false.
 - `cusps` shows all the cusps points as circles in a scatter plot.
 The default value is false.